Midnight (Doctor Who): Writing

-"Midnight" was filmed at the same time as "Turn Left"; Donna has a minor role in the episode (appearing in only the pre-credits sequence and the final scene), while the Doctor has a minor role in "Turn Left".
-For this reason Stephen James Walker has described this episode in his book Monsters Within as being "companion-lite".
-Russell T Davies has stated that "Midnight" was inspired by the Star Trek: The Next Generation episode "Darmok".
+"Midnight" was developed alongside "Turn Left", with each episode reducing the role of one of the programme's two regular leads: Donna appears only in the pre-credits sequence and final scene of "Midnight", while the Tenth Doctor has a similarly limited role in "Turn Left".
+Stephen James Walker later described "Midnight" as a "companion-lite" episode.
+Russell T Davies said that the story was partly inspired by the Star Trek: The Next Generation episode "Darmok".

-Davies wrote the story to replace a previously planned story (replaced due to similarity with a just-filmed script) by Tom Macrae.
-He said the episode was his response to "Voyage of the Damned", which "had demonstrated the best in human nature."
-He decided to focus on the dark side of humanity, and "the way people turn on each other."
-He later stated that he "fancied a little run of dark episodes" to match the feel of Moffat's episodes "Silence in the Library" and "Forest of the Dead", getting an idea that was "like an itch" and "wouldn't go away".
-Davies realised that an act of imitation "could be mocking, irritating and unnerving", stating "when somebody keeps doing it, it drives you mad."
-He wrote the threat to the Doctor to have two aspects: the possession and the human paranoia.
-Davies said "It's very rare to see the Doctor out of control, but he cannot control people."
+Davies wrote "Midnight" to replace a planned story by Tom Macrae that was dropped because it was considered too similar to another script that had recently been filmed.
+He conceived the episode in response to "Voyage of the Damned", which he felt had shown the best in human nature, and instead chose to focus on its darker side and on the way people turn on one another.
+He later said that he wanted a run of darker episodes to match the tone of Steven Moffat's "Silence in the Library" and "Forest of the Dead", and described the idea for "Midnight" as one that "wouldn't go away".
+Davies was particularly interested in imitation as a source of unease, observing that it could be "mocking, irritating and unnerving" and that repeated mimicry "drives you mad".
+He also conceived the Doctor's predicament in two parts: the threat of possession and the passengers' growing paranoia.
+As Davies put it, "It's very rare to see the Doctor out of control, but he cannot control people."

-The script of the episode ran for sixty pages, with the bulk of it consisting of just one scene — Scene 9, which ran for forty-four pages.
-The scene featured the conversation and rising paranoia of the passengers on the shuttle.
+The final script ran to sixty pages, most of it taken up by a single sequence—Scene 9—which alone extended to forty-four pages and covered the passengers' escalating conversation and paranoia aboard the shuttle.